West Orange, NJ

 After You Receive a Dental Filling

 Dental fillings are easy to care for and maintain.
 Be sure to follow good oral hygiene practices, and schedule checkups and cleanings at regular intervals.
-Brushing with ADA-approved fluoride toothpaste can help protect the tooth from further decay.
+Brushing with American Dental Association (ADA)-approved fluoride toothpaste can help protect the tooth from further decay.
 Flossing once a day can also drastically improve your oral health.

 Sensitivity issues are normal during the first few days with your new filling.
 If this issue persists or worsens over time, be sure to schedule an appointment with us as soon as possible.
 We may need to repair or replace your filling.